-Problem No. 1: You get a bill from your medical provider's office for a procedure or service that your health insurance has covered in the past.
-Patience pays off here.
+Solution: Here, it pays to be a patient with patience.
 The medical office's billing cycle might be ahead of your insurance company's claims processors.
 "Maybe the office has submitted the claim to your insurer and the insurer hasn't paid yet," Moaratty says.

 Solution: Don't panic.
 Your medical provider may have simply incorrectly coded the procedure or treatment.

-Solution: Call the insurer, ask what the proper coding is and make sure the code matches the service you received, she says.
+Call the insurer, ask what the proper coding is and make sure the code matches the service you received, she says.

 Solution: You may have to pay this claim.
 For the future, make sure you're seeing a provider who is in your network.